How to Obtain an Illinois Driver’s License

-Regardless of whether you need to apply for a driver’s license in Illinois due to a recent move, the need to reinstate the license after a suspension or because it is the first time you’ve ever applied; it is extremely important to understand the process you need to follow so that you can avoid significant fines and court costs.
-This guide will help you understand the types of licenses available for drivers in the state and how you can go about obtaining one.
-Do make sure that you obtain a license before getting behind the wheel, as the penalties for driving without a valid license can be serious.Types of Driver’s Licenses in Illinois
+If you need a new driver’s license in Illinois due to a recent move, reinstate the license after a suspension or apply for a permit the first time, it is essential to understand the application process to avoid significant fines and court costs.
+This guide will help you understand the types of licenses available for Illinois motorists and the process to obtain one.
+It is crucial to get a license before getting behind the wheel because the penalties for driving without a valid license can be severe.

 - Your social security card

 - A state ID, driver’s license or passport, which can verify your date of birth

 - Proof of residency such as a utility bill or bank statement